The Haileybury Program

 Health and Physical Education are part of the curriculum from the Early Learning Centre to Year 12.

 The breadth of sports offered is very wide, with 30 sports ranging from football, cricket and athletics to aerobics, touch and martial arts for boys and netball, softball and athletics to aerobics, touch and rowing for girls.

-The Outdoor Experience Program includes a Camping program, beginning with a two-night camp in Year 3 through to 10-day expeditions in national parks in Year 9.
+The Outdoor Experience Program includes a Camping Program, beginning with a two-night camp in Year 3 through to 10-day expeditions in national parks in Year 9.
 The Adventure Club provides additional opportunities in hiking, kayaking, rock climbing, surfing and other activities through to Year 12.
-There is also a Health and Fitness program.
+There is also a Health and Fitness Program.

 Each student is under the guidance of a homeroom teacher (Junior and Middle Schools), a tutor (Pre-Senior) or a tutor and Head of House (Senior School); and is supported by psychologists, chaplains, and other expert staff.

 Leadership development is part of the program for all students, and leadership training is provided for those who take advantage of the vast opportunities for leadership provided at Haileybury.
 Leadership opportunities are available at all levels of schooling and all students are encouraged to participate.

-Extensive Co-curriculum Activities
+Extensive Co-Curriculum Activities

 In the Arts, the opportunities for students extend beyond the curriculum and include dramatic and musical productions, concerts and the visual arts.

 Haileybury provides a program to develop the social competencies of its students at each stage of learning.
 Of particular importance are gender-related social competencies, which are developed within the context of parallel education.